Rights of Light

 - Rights of light negotiations for developers or affected neighbours

-These new services form part of our wider neighbourly matters offering, which also includes party-wall consultancy and over-sailing advice.
+These services form part of our wider neighbourly matters offering, which also includes party-wall consultancy and over-sailing advice.
 Neighbourly matters are an integral part of TFT’s Development and Project Consultancy service line.
 You can see TFT’s Daylight, Sunlight Rights of Light capability statement here and get in touch with Chris and the team today.